-- Current CDC guidance also provides that any close contact who has tested positive in the last 90-days for COVID-19 does not need to quarantine or test regardless of vaccination status.
+- Current CDC guidance also provides that any close contact who has tested positive in the last 90-days for COVID-19 does not need to test regardless of vaccination status.
 Such individuals should continue to watch for symptoms and, if symptoms develop, test immediately and isolate until test results are known.

 - Villanova recommends that anyone traveling on behalf of Villanova be up-to-date with their vaccinations, which includes a booster when eligible per CDC guidelines.

 - Other travel with Villanova, including optional student travel, will continue to be evaluated in light of the most current CDC guidance and transmission trends.